kai-majerus/data-science-portfolio/README.md

 # Data Science Portfolio
 Repository containing data science projects completed by me for self learning and hobby purposes.
-Presented in the form of iPython notebooks.
+Take a look at the Contents below and follow the link to the repo for each project :)

 ## Contents